Parola, Maharashtra: Road

-Parola is Situated on Asian Highway 46 NH 6 (National Highway – 06), well connected to Jalgaon, Dhule, Nasik, Nagpur, Pune, Mumbai and major cities of India like Surat, Ahmedabad and Kolkata.

-Dhule is 35 KM West of Parola And Jalgaon is 56 KM East of Parola.
+Parola is situated on Asian Highway 46 NH 6 (National Highway – 06), well connected to Jalgaon, Dhule, Nasik, Nagpur, Pune, Mumbai and major cities of India like Surat, Ahmedabad and Kolkata.
+Dhule is 35km west of Parola and Jalgaon is 56km east of Parola.

-Now in 2020, The Highway NH6 construction is going on which will be an express Highway connecting east and west of India.
+In 2020, the Highway NH6 construction was still on which will be an express Highway connecting east and west of India.